fablabbcn/mdef-docs/docs/2025-26/year-1/t-1/extended-intelligences-i/index.md

 **Chapter 1.
 Helga Nowotny and the wise complexity**

-=== LLMs and the new logocentrism.
+LLMs and the new logocentrism.
 A holistic approach to complexity.

 **Chapter 2.
 Ramon Llull and word combinatorics**

-=== The complements of intelligence (first part).
+The complements of intelligence (first part).
 Words as synthesised thinking.
 How can metaphore be calculated.

 **Chapter 3.
 Pauline Oliveros and Quantum listening**

-=== Complexity as aural space.
+Complexity as aural space.
 Being aware of not being aware.
 The artistic approach to AI.

 **Chapter 4.
 Alan Turing and outsourcing intelligence**

-=== Complexity as aural space.
-Being aware of not being aware.
-The artistic approach to AI.
+The complements of intelligence (second part).
+The mathematical vs. engineering approach to AI.

 **Chapter 5.
 Sabine Hosenfelder and the limits of physics**

-=== What would Ant-Man think?
+What would Ant-Man think?
 The limits of the experimental method.
 AI is not science.

 **Chapter 6.
 Joseph Weizenbaum and the automatic Therapist**

-=== AI and the urge to make sense.
+AI and the urge to make sense.
 Cold reading: from Tarot to Eliza.

 ## Faculty